What do you do with a chair when the leg has come loose? With a light that no longer works? Toss it? No way!

 Repair Cafés are free meeting places and they’re all about repairing things (together).
 The types of items that can be repaired and reused include clothes, furniture, electrical appliances, bicycles, crockery and toys.

 We throw away vast amounts of stuff.
 Even things with almost nothing wrong, and which could get a new lease on life after a simple repair.
 The trouble is, lots of people have forgotten that they can repair things themselves or they no longer know how.
 Knowing how to make repairs is a skill quickly lost.
 Society doesn’t always show much appreciation for the people who still have this practical knowledge.

 Repair Café is changing all that!
 People who might otherwise be sidelined are getting involved again.
 Valuable practical knowledge can be passed on.
 Our possessions are being used for longer and don’t have to be thrown away.
 This reduces the volume of raw materials and energy needed to make new products.
 It cuts CO2 emissions, for example, because manufacturing new products and recycling old ones causes CO2 to be released.

 Repair Café teaches people to see their possessions in a new light.
 And, once again, to appreciate their value.
 Repair Café helps change people’s mindset.
 This is essential to kindle people’s enthusiasm for a sustainable society.

 But most of all, Repair Café just wants to show how much fun repairing things can be, and how easy it often is.
 Why don’t you give it a go?

-London Repair Cafés will take place at The Goodlife Centre (see below for new dates).
+London’s first Repair Café will take place at The Goodlife Centre on Sunday 22nd July from 2pm – 5pm.
 The Goodlife Centre is just ten minutes from Waterloo, Borough and Southwark tube stations.